-LARES-2 is an ASI new generation high-altitude laserranged satellite to be launched in 2020, aimed at highly accurate testing General Relativity and fundamental physics 128 and other improved determinations of Earth Science.

-LARES-2 (LAser RElativity Satellite-2) is an ASI new generation high-altitude laser-ranged satellite to be launched with VEGA C in 2020 at about 12270 km of altitude.
-It is aimed at highly accurate testing General Relativity and fundamental physics, and in particular at highly accurate testing framedragging with an accuracy of approximately 2 parts in one thousand.
-Frame-dragging has intriguing astrophysical implications around spinning black holes, in active galactic nuclei and guasars.
-The 2015-2018 detections of Gravitational Waves by the LIGO detectors have been based on computer simulations of the collision of spinning black holes and spinning neutron stars to form a spinning black hole.
-In such astrophysical processes, framedragging plays a key role.
-LARES-2 is made of highdensity material to minimize its non-gravitational orbital perturbation.
-The high precision measurements of its orbit are achieved thanks to the very precise measurements of its position provided by the ILRS (International Laser Ranging Service).
-The satellite is endowed with 303 retroreflectors for laser-ranging distributed on the surface of the spacecraft.
-The LARES data will also be exploited for other tests of fundamental physics, space geodesy and Earth science.
-The LARES-2 science mission is a collaboration between ASI, Lecce, Roma Sapienza, Maryland, Texas at Austin, Yerevan State, Oxford Universities and Helmholtz Centre-GFZ of Potsdam.
+LARES-2 is an ASI new generation high-altitude laserranged satellite to be launched in 2022, aiming at highly accurate measurements for General Relativity and 118 fundamental physics tests and Earth Science.
+LARES-2 (LAser Relativity Satellite-2) is an ASI new generation high-altitude laserranged satellite to be launched with VEGA C in May 2022 at about 12270 km of altitude.
+Its main purpose is enable highly accurate tests of General Relativity and fundamental physics, in particular of framedragging with an accuracy of approximately 2 parts in one thousand.
+Frame-dragging has intriguing astrophysical implications for spinning black holes, active galactic nuclei and quasars.
+The detections of Gravitational Waves by the LIGO-Virgo-KAGRA Collaboration have benefited from computer calculations of the collision of spinning black holes and spinning neutron stars to form a spinning black hole.
+In such astrophysical processes, frame-dragging plays a key role.
+LARES-2 is made of highdensity material to minimize the non-gravitational orbital perturbations acting on it.
+An high precision determination of its orbit is achieved thanks to the very precise range measurements provided by the International Laser Ranging Service (ILRS).
+The satellite is endowed with 303 retroreflectors for laser-ranging. distributed on its surface.
+The LARES-2 data will also be exploited for other tests and measurements in fundamental physics, space geodesy and Earth science.
+The LARES-2 science mission is a collaboration between ASI, Centro Fermi Roma, the Universities of Lecce, Roma Sapienza, Maryland, Texas at Austin, Yerevan State, Oxford and Helmholtz Centre Potsdam - GFZ German Research Centre for Geosciences.